Culture

 Dhulipala laughs and gestures towards the empty street.

-After graduating college, she went on to win Miss India Earth 2013, a competition that 19-year-old Dhulipala entered on a lark, but whose rigorous rules and stringent beauty standards taught her an important lesson: that this life was not for her.
+After graduating college, she went on to win Miss India Earth 2013, a competition that 19-year-old Dhulipala entered on a lark, but whose rigorous rules and stringent beauty standards taught her an important lesson: this life was not for her.
 Despite not wanting to dredge up the past, she briefly explains: “Imagine there’s a girl who is not fully grown, not so confident, under the influence of people who tell her, ‘This is right, this is attractive, this is what you should do’.
 So you start doing it, but you don’t feel good, because you feel like it’s not you.”

-After a year of struggling to find herself, Dhulipala attended an acting class and went on to work in a variety of independent film projects, spanning the Telegu spy-thriller Goodachari (2016), the popular Bollywood film Chef (2017), and the dark comedy Kaalakaandi (2018), In 2016, she also starred in Raman Raghav 2.0, a film that premiered to acclaim at Cannes.
+After a year of struggling to find herself, Dhulipala attended an acting class and went on to work in a variety of independent film projects, spanning the Telugu spy-thriller Goodachari (2016), the popular Bollywood film Chef (2017), and the dark comedy Kaalakaandi (2018).
+In 2016, she also starred in Raman Raghav 2.0, a film that premiered to acclaim at Cannes.
 Dhulipala fondly recalls that the film’s director, Anurag Kashyap, was the first person who believed in her creative talents: a gift that gave her the ability to believe in herself.
 She explains: “[After that], my energies were focused on being actually good at my work.
 Because work, knowledge, creativity?
 These things will not leave you in the middle of the night saying they don’t want to cuddle anymore.
 I trust in that.”

 This trust shines through in the fact that none of the projects Dhulipala has chosen (with the exception of Chef, where she had a minor role) were set to make any money.
 But she has always been interested in art that excites her even though this pursuit makes it harder to pay the rent.
 You never know how something will land; you only know that you believe in it.

 And one of the things that Dhulipala believed in was Made in Heaven, a show that made people truly sit up and take notice.
-The sexually- and politically-charged nine-episode web series follows the lives of two Delhi wedding planners, and is set within a cultural context that asks a familiar question to and of Indian women: log kya kahenge; what will people say?
+The sexually-and politically-charged nine-episode web series follows the lives of two Delhi wedding planners, and is set within a cultural context that asks a familiar question to and of Indian women: log kya kahenge?; what will people say?

 “I don’t post as much these days.
 Social media has become about who is the most likeable.
 And I can’t make it my job to make sure someone understands me.
 Because then I would be explaining, not living.”